disable comments in WordPress

 Here are some ideas:

-- There are plugins that can improve your WordPress comments section in various ways.
+• Besides the Disable Comments plugin I shared, there are other plugins that can improve your WordPress comments section in various ways.
 Take a moment to browse through them.

 Do you have any questions about disabling comments in WordPress or any of the middle ground approaches?
 Are there any other comment-related strategies that have worked for your blog?
 Drop them in the comments below.